-How to Find Student Housing in Munich: The Complete Guide (2026)
+How to Find Housing in Munich: The Complete Guide for Internationals (2026)

-TL;DR: Munich is the most expensive student city in Germany.
-Budget €500-800 for a WG room, apply for Studentenwerk dorms the day you get your admission letter, and focus your search on neighborhoods along the U-Bahn and S-Bahn lines outside the Altstadt.
+TL;DR: Munich is the most expensive city in Germany.
+Budget €500-800 for a WG room, and if you are enrolled, apply for Studentenwerk dorms the day you get your admission letter, then focus your search on neighborhoods along the U-Bahn and S-Bahn lines outside the Altstadt.
 Speed is everything, good rooms disappear within hours.

-Munich is home to LMU, TU München, and dozens of other universities and Hochschulen.
-It consistently ranks as one of the best student cities in Europe, with world-class education, safe streets, the Alps on your doorstep, and a cultural scene that goes far beyond Oktoberfest.
+Munich is one of the most liveable cities in Europe, with world-class amenities, safe streets, the Alps on your doorstep, a strong job market, and a cultural scene that goes far beyond Oktoberfest.

 This guide covers everything you need to know to actually find a place.
 Not just what platforms to use, but how the market works, what landlords expect, and the strategies that give you the best chance.